stuartdd/missingFileFinder/README.md

 ]
 ```

+## Output fields
 Where the 'key' is the match name.
 If -c is passed on the command line teh key will have all chars '-'  '.'  ' ' and  '_' removed.

 Note that the last '.' before the file extenstion is always retained.

 Where 'mc' is the count of matching files.
 This is grater than 1 if there are multiple matching files in the DEST directory.

-Where 'sc' id the count of duplicates in the SRC directory.
+Where 'sc' is the count of duplicates in the SRC directory.

 Where 'source' is the relative path of the first (f duplcates) file in the source directory